epccs/Punica/Hardware/README.md

 ## Overview

 This board has an ATmega1284p.
-It has two Input Capture (ICP1, ICP3) hardware units which each connect to an inverting open collector transistor that will pull down the respective ICP pin when current (e.g. >7mA) is flowing through a 100 Ohm sense resistor.
+It has two Input Capture (ICP1, ICP3) hardware units which each connect to an inverting open collector transistor that will pull down the respective ICP pin when current (e.g. >7mA) is flowing through a 100 Ohm loop termination resistor.
 The captured value is accurate to within one crystal (30ppm + drift) count of the pulse edge that caused the event.
 This captured value may, for example, be an acquisition of a rotating turbine.
-The board also has four groups of three level shifted l interfaces to the microcontroller input/output pins.
-Each of the four digital groups has a 22mA current source.
-There are six analog inputs with controlled current sources.
+The board also has nine level shifted digital connections to the microcontroller input/output pins.
+The digital lines are group into three pluggable connectors that each has a 22mA current source.
+There are six analog inputs with controlled current sources for a sensor loop.
 The ATmega1284p can be programmed with the AVR toolchain on Debian, Ubuntu, Raspbian, and others.

 Bootloader options include [optiboot] and [xboot].
-Uploading through a bootloader eliminates fuse setting errors and there are few settings that can block an upload accidentally (e.g. some bootloaders can get stuck in a watchdog loop).
+Serial bootloaders can't change the hardware fuse setting which reduces programming errors that can accidentally brick the controller.

 [optiboot]: https://github.com/Optiboot/optiboot
 [xboot]: https://github.com/alexforencich/xboot